Health Information Manager (HIM) Career Guide

 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!

 Below is a list of some of the hard (technical) and soft skills you need to succeed as a health information manager:

 - Analytical skills: A lot of your work will involve solving technical problems, so you should have an analytical mindset.

-- Attention to detail: You will need to look at complex data sets and find specific pieces of information to use for analysis.
+- Attention to detail: You will need to look at complex health information data sets and find specific pieces of information to use for analysis.

 - Communication and collaboration skills: Despite sometimes focusing on computer-based work, you will often have to interact with others in your department and with medical professionals.

 - Leadership skills.
 This is especially important if you end up with a team of other professionals working under you.

 - Medical coding.
 Your education will cover this, and you may need it to perform audits and communicate with staff even if you do not code directly.

 - Medical law.
 You will need to know regulations related to handling healthcare data.

 As you can see, many of the soft skills required to excel in health information management are general ones that can help you shine in any field.
 You can develop them by volunteering, doing internships, and doing lots of personal and group projects.
 The hard skills will come via a good HIM program at an accredited college.